Be chosen on purpose, not by accident.

 (out of sync)

-—— Your team is executing flawlessly but you're still not hitting the target.
-Everyone's busy, initiatives feel urgent, and the priorities make sense when you explain them.
-What's harder to see is whether any of it is pointed at the thing that actually drives the most value or whether you're solving a problem that feels easier than the real one.
+—— Everyone's busy, initiatives feel urgent, and the priorities make sense when you explain them.
+What's harder to see is whether any of it is producing anything worth keeping.

 abstract alignment